azsk/DevOpsKit-docs/12-AzSK setup to scan subscriptions across tenants/README.md

     ```PowerShell
     # Log in first with Connect-AzAccount
+    Connect-AzAccount

+    # Set context to the target subscription
     Set-AzContext -Subscription <subscriptionId of the target subscription>

     # Deploy Azure Resource Manager template using template and parameter file locally